Professional Reviews

 Remember: Run the entirety of the virus scan.
 Since malware replicates, it’s impossible to know how many copies of malware you have on your system.
 If you cancel the virus scan before it hits 100%, the malware will continue to replicate and still infect your system.
 Unfortunately, this means you’ll likely start getting the “Virus Alert from Microsoft” pop-up again.

-The full scan can take anywhere between 1–4 hours.
+The full scan can take anywhere between 1 and 4 hours.
 Your PC may run slowly while running the scan since virus scans can be CPU-demanding.
 A good idea is to schedule the scan at night.
 Then, you can leave your PC until the following morning, when the scan will be completed.

 When your antivirus finishes scanning, a notification will appear showing the results.
 All malware on your system will be identified and quarantined.
 You can now proceed to Step 2.

-If your antivirus hasn’t detected any compromised files, then chances are you’ve just accidentally visited a dangerous website.
+Sometimes, your antivirus won’t detect any compromised files.
+This means you’ve just accidentally visited a dangerous website, but malware hasn’t infected your device.
 If this is the case, you can skip ahead to keeping your device protected.

-However, like on your first scan, let your antivirus completely finish its second scan.
+Like on your first scan, let your antivirus completely finish its second scan.
 Once the scan is finished, the infected file list should be empty.
-However, if any compromised files do appear, review them as before and delete them as necessary.
+If any compromised files do appear, review them as before and delete them as necessary.
 Once this is done, your computer is malware-free.

-That said, despite removing the “Virus Alert from Microsoft” threat, your computer is still at risk of the millions of malware files on the web that you can accidentally download.
+However, despite removing the “Virus Alert from Microsoft”, your computer is still at risk of the millions of malware files on the web that you can accidentally download.

 Step 3.
 Keep Your Device Protected Against Dangerous Websites

 • Secure Your Wireless Network and IoT Devices.
 You should ensure your Wi-Fi network and Internet of Things (IoT) devices are secured with a strong password.
-A strong password is usually 15 characters in length, and it should contain a random mix of numbers, letters, and special characters (if allowed).
-To be even more secure, you should consider using a password manager such as 1Password.
+Again, I recommend using a password manager such as 1Password.
 1Password can generate strong passwords and store them, so you never have to worry about remembering passwords.

 • Install a Secure Antivirus Program.
 There are many antiviruses on the market, but you have to pick the right one.
-To make an informed decision, check out 2023’s best antivirus packages here.
-That said, Norton 360 is my favorite internet security suite.
-Norton’s antivirus scanner has advanced heuristics, uses artificial intelligence, and includes an extensive malware database that’s updated daily.
+To make an informed decision, check out 2024’s best antivirus packages here.
+My personal favorite is Norton 360.
+Its antivirus scanner uses advanced heuristics, artificial intelligence, and an extensive malware database that’s updated daily to stay ahead of the newest malware.

 Best Antivirus Programs to Remove Microsoft Virus Alert